CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 Balancing speed and compliance is key when implementing live updates in Capacitor apps.
 With the right tools, release efficiency can improve by up to 81% [\[1\]](https://capgo.app/), making it easier to stay within Apple’s guidelines.

-Platforms like Capgo show how it's possible to meet App Store requirements while still delivering fast updates [\[1\]](https://capgo.app/).
+Platforms like CodePushGo show how it's possible to meet App Store requirements while still delivering fast updates [\[1\]](https://capgo.app/).
 Apple’s strict rules around live updates highlight the importance of staying compliant.

 To ensure long-term compliance, focus on these practices: